AshwAthi8/PEsniffer/PESniffer/README.md

 }
 ```

-There are various directories with these two values including the ones for Export, Import, Resource, debug, TLS and more.
+The various directories with these two values includ Export directories, Import directories, Resource directories, debug directories, TLS and more.